 - 1. Adult Protective Services (APS) will demonstrate effective response to complaints. - 2.
-1,500 Multnomah County Medicare/Medicaid beneficiaries will receive personalized counseling by skilled volunteers, with special attention devoted to increasing the number of Hispanic/Latino and urban American Indian/Alaskan Native beneficiaries. - 3.
-Enter into a regional partnership to develop a Benefits Enrollment Center (BEC) model that may serve up to 1000 older adults who need additional assistance with applications for various benefit programs, including Medicare Savings programs.
+1,500 Multnomah County Medicare/Medicaid beneficiaries will receive personalized counseling by skilled volunteers, with special attention

+- devoted to increasing the number of Hispanic/Latino and urban American Indian/Alaskan Native beneficiaries. - 3.
+Develop a new program to create a scalable Volunteer Benefits Information & Enrollment Center (VBIEC) model that may serve up to 1000 older adults who need additional assistance with applications for various benefit programs, including Medicare Savings programs.